MP Estate Planning UK

 providing for minor children with trusts

-We understand that every family’s situation is unique, and trusts can be tailored to meet specific needs.
-Whether it’s managing finances, funding education, or providing for special needs, trusts offer a versatile solution for securing a minor child’s future.
+Every family’s situation is unique, and trusts can be tailored to meet specific needs.
+Whether it’s managing finances responsibly, funding education, or providing lifelong support for a child with special needs, trusts offer a versatile and powerful solution for securing a minor child’s future.

 The Role of Executors and Trustees

-Executors and trustees play pivotal roles in managing one’s estate, but their responsibilities differ significantly.
-Understanding these differences is crucial for effective estate planning.
+Executors and trustees play pivotal roles in managing your estate, but their responsibilities differ significantly.
+Understanding these differences is crucial for effective estate planning — and for choosing the right people for each role.

 Duties of an Executor in a Will

-An executor is responsible for carrying out the instructions in a will.
+An executor is responsible for carrying out the instructions in a Will after the testator’s death.
 Their duties include:

 Responsibilities of a Trustee

-A trustee, on the other hand, is responsible for managing assets placed in a trust.
+A trustee, on the other hand, has an ongoing responsibility to manage assets held in a trust.
 Their duties include:

-• Managing trust assets according to the trust deed
+• Managing trust assets in accordance with the trust deed and any letter of wishes from the settlor

 Differences in Legal Obligations